ben-251/neural-network/structured analysis.md

 1. $\partial z_j / \partial w_{jk}$ — activation k on layer L-1.
 2. $\partial a_j /\partial z_j$ — derivative of non_lin of weighted sum, z_j for layer L
 3. $\partial C_0 / \partial a_j$ — One of:

-	3.a. the sum of all the derivative computations (the cost function w.r.t each weight to j from k in the next layer (L+1)) 3.b.
+	a. the sum of all the derivative computations (the cost function w.r.t each weight to j from k in the next layer (L+1))
+	b.  $2(a-y)$

-the question remains, though, of how to get this from vectors.
-For example, when finding deriv_non_lin(z_j), we'd have to, what, recompute wa+b for j, without the non_lin_function? that'd be messy. and functions like relu wouldn't have an inverse, so i can't just invert the activations partially.
+the question remains, though, of how to get these values from vectors.
+For example, when finding deriv_non_lin(z_j), we'd have to recompute wa+b for j, but without the non_lin_function. and functions like relu wouldn't have an inverse, so i can't just invert the non_linearity on the activations.
 I'll come back to this